 With regard to the Integrated Growth pillar and specifically on promoting regional trade and investment linkages, RCC focused its attention on preparing the grounds for a regional investment reform programme to be implemented during the next three-year period, complementing the trade integration agenda.
-In this endeavour, the South East Europe Investment Committee (SEEIC), working under the RCC's auspices, has developed a reform agenda in investment and industrial development policies to facilitate emergence of a competitive economic environment in the SEE and support the integration of regional market into the global economy.
-This agenda, converted into a Competitiveness flagship, has received political support and mandate given by the ministers of SEE economies during the SEEIC annual ministerial (Montenegro, 9 December 2015).
+In this endeavour, the South East Europe Investment Committee (SEEIC), working under the RCC's auspices, has developed a reform agenda in investment and industrial development policies to facilitate emergence of Based on the measures and policy recommendations a competitive economic environment in the SEE and support the integration of regional market into the global economy.
+This agenda, converted frameworks, RCC has put forward the following into a Competitiveness flagship, has received political support and mandate given by the the negotiations on mutual recognition agreements ministers of SEE economies during the SEEIC annual ministerial (Montenegro, 9 December 2015).
 This paved the way for future activities in the area of regional investment integration and industrial development with an all-inclusive approach for all of its participants.
 The meeting also marked the confirmation of integration of the SEE Investment Committee as a permanent structure into the RCC.